In this document

 - If you receive an error or warning message at the top of the dialog, click

 the link to correct the problem or get more information.

 The No USB devices or running emulators detected warning means that you don’t currently have any emulators running, or any detected hardware devices connected to your computer.
 If you don’t have hardware devices connected to your computer, or any emulators running, you can ignore it.

-If you don’t see a definition you want to use, click Create New Emulator to launch the AVD Manager.
+If you don’t see a definition you want to use, click Create New Virtual Device to launch the AVD Manager.
 After you define a new AVD, in the Select Deployment Target dialog, click OK.

 If you want to use this emulator definition as the default for your project, select Use same selection for future launches.

 Some errors you must fix before you can continue, such as certain Hardware Accelerated Execution Manager (Intel® HAXM) errors.

 You can use the features described in the following sections: